-The images were taken at 1:30 p.m. local time.
-Shortly after that, Kenneth made landfall with maximum sustained winds of 140 mph (225 kph).
-It was the first known hurricane-strength landfall in the province and comes just weeks after Tropical Cyclone Idai hit farther south in central Mozambique with catastrophic consequences.
+The image was taken at 1:30 p.m. local time, just before the cyclone made landfall in northern Mozambique's Cabo Delgado Province.
+With maximum sustained winds of 140 mph (225 kph), Kenneth was the first known hurricane-strength storm to make landfall in the province.
 Heavy rainfall and life-threatening flooding are expected over the next several days.

-AIRS, in conjunction with the Advanced Microwave Sounding Unit, AMSU, senses emitted infrared and microwave radiation from Earth to provide a three-dimensional look at Earth's weather and climate.
-Working in tandem, the two instruments make simultaneous observations down to Earth's surface.
+AIRS, in conjunction with the Advanced Microwave Sounding Unit (AMSU), senses emitted infrared and microwave radiation from Earth to provide a three-dimensional look at Earth's weather and climate.
+Working in tandem, the two instruments make simultaneous observations down to Earth's surface, even in the presence of heavy clouds.
 With more than 2,000 channels sensing different regions of the atmosphere, the system creates a global, three-dimensional map of atmospheric temperature and humidity, cloud amounts and heights, greenhouse gas concentrations and many other atmospheric phenomena.
-Launched into Earth orbit in 2002, the AIRS and AMSU instruments fly onboard NASA's Aqua spacecraft and are managed by NASA's Jet Propulsion Laboratory in Pasadena, California, under contract to NASA.
-JPL is a division of the Caltech in Pasadena.
+Launched into Earth orbit in 2002, the AIRS and AMSU instruments fly onboard NASA's Aqua spacecraft and are managed by NASA's Jet Propulsion Laboratory in Pasadena, California, under contract with NASA.
+JPL is a division of Caltech.

-More information about AIRS can be found at https://airs.jpl.nasa.gov.
+More information about AIRS and NASA's Disasters Program can be found here: